andykawabata/youtube_ad_skipper/README.md

 8)  Turn "Developer Mode" off

 \*** if you are getting an error that says "
-Manifest file is missing or unreadable" it's likey because the "youtube_ad_skipper-master" folder has another folder within it (with the same name).
-On step 7, Make sure you select the second folder.
+Manifest file is missing or unreadable" it's likey because the "youtube_ad_skipper-master" folder has another folder within it (with the same name).If thats the case, make sure you select the folder within the folder.